Frequently Asked Questions

 What is Thermal Imaging Used for?

-To help in determining the cause of pain.
+- Aid in discovering the cause of pain.

-- To aid in the early detection of disease and pathology
+- Be a means for early detection of disease and pathology.

-- To identify an abnormal area for further diagnostic testing
+- Find an abnormal area for further diagnostic testing.

 What is Thermal Imaging?